protesilaos/my-website/_codelog/2022-01-02-review-modus-themes-org-habit-colours.md

 excerpt: "Report on the review of the colours used in the modus-operandi and modus-vivendi Emacs themes for the org-habit graph."
 ---

+**UPDATE 2022-01-06 08:09 +0200:** I discovered a combination that I had not considered before (light blue next to intense green followed by more light blue), so I tweaked things further.
+The tables have been updated accordingly.

+* * *

 I spent this afternoon reviewing the subset of the Modus themes' colour palette that is used in the `org-habit` graph.
 In this post I present the technicalities of the endeavour.
 The gist of this publication is